sy-records/yet-another-related-posts-plugin/README.md

 ## Description

-This plugin was closed on October 23, 2018 and is no longer available for download.
+The original plugin was closed on October 23, 2018 and is no longer available for download.

-Unofficial image repository, just for easy download.
+This is not the original image repository, just to facilitate downloading.

 I use this plugin in the WordPress c7v5 theme.